Mycsina/archivematica-vagrant/README.md

 ## Troubleshooting

 ### Vagrant up fails
+#### VirtualBox
   If you get an error complaining about VirtualBox:
     ```
     The provider 'virtualbox' that was requested to back the machine
     'default' is reporting that it isn't usable on this system.
 The
     reason is shown below:
     ```

   You may need to load the VirtualBox kernel modules.
     ```
     sudo modprobe vboxdrv vboxnetadp vboxnetflt
     ```

   If the modules are not installed, you can install them with:

     - Debian/Ubuntu: `sudo apt-get install virtualbox-dkms`
     - Arch: `sudo pacman -S virtualbox-host-dkms`

+#### Invalid Range
+  ```
+  The IP address configured for the host-only network is not within the allowed ranges...
+  ```

+  You have to write
+  ```
+  sudo cat "* 10.0.0.0/8" > /etc/vbox/networks.conf
+  ```
+#### VBoxManage: error: Virtual Box can't enable the AMD-V extension
+  This happens if you are already running Docker.
+Please close it and try again